Albanians

 You can start your journey in the capital city of Tirana.
 Visit Skanderbeg Square, where you’ll find the National Historical Museum and the Et’hem Bey Mosque.
 Take a stroll along the colorful streets of Blloku, known for its trendy shops, cafes, and vibrant nightlife.

-Discover Berat
+Photograph Berat

 Known as the “City of a Thousand Windows,” Berat is a UNESCO World Heritage Site.
 Explore the well-preserved Ottoman architecture, visit the medieval Berat Castle, and wander through the historic neighborhoods of Mangalem and Gorica.